reruo321/OS-Self-Study/_Appendix/Linux/File Locking/README.md

 * Mandatory Locking

 ## 1. Advisory Locking
-**Advisory locking** is a lock in which the OS keeps track of the locks, but does not enforce them.
+**Advisory locking** is a lock in which the kernel keeps track of the locks, but does not enforce them.
 It will work only if the processes sharing the same file are cooperating by explicitly acquiring locks.
 A process which is not cooperating can ignore the lock, and it is free to read, write, execute, or even delete the file via system calls.